alevchuk/minibank/README.md

 sudo apt-get install screen
 ```

-Edit default screen config by running `sudo vi /etc/screenrc` and to the end add:
+To the end of default screen config add the following lines by running `sudo vi /etc/screenrc`
 ```
 startup_message off